ysyk2021/remote-work-strategies-for-companies-that-value-diversity-and-inclusion/src/chapter-4-1.md

-# Increased Opportunities for Global Diversity and Inclusion

 In recent years, remote work has gained popularity as a viable option for companies looking to foster diversity and inclusion on a global scale.
 With technological advancements and changing workplace dynamics, organizations now have the opportunity to tap into talent pools from around the world, creating a more diverse workforce that promotes innovation, creativity, and cultural understanding.